Sleep Apnea Treatment Without CPAP in Southlake

 CPAP

-CPAP is the most commonly recommended sleep apnea treatment.
-In large part, this is because CPAP offers many benefits, including:
+CPAP is the most commonly prescribed treatment because it offers many proven benefits, including:

-CPAP is almost 100% effective in treating sleep apnea when used correctly.
-The pressure from the pump opens your airway and supplies fresh air.
+- Almost 100% effective when used correctly – The steady pressure from the CPAP pump opens your airway and supplies fresh air, making it one of the most reliable treatments available.

 When to Consider a CPAP Alternative

-Although CPAP is almost 100% effective when used properly, less than half of all people put on CPAP by their doctor use it sufficiently and adequately to treat their sleep apnea.
-You must use CPAP for at least four hours per night on 40% of nights to meet minimum compliance (though this might not be enough to treat your sleep apnea).
+Although CPAP is nearly 100% effective when used correctly, fewer than half of patients use it enough to properly treat their sleep apnea.
+Minimum compliance requires at least four hours per night on 40% of nights, yet many people struggle to meet this because CPAP can be:

 - Uncomfortable